 Transferring into Another Graduate Business Program

-For information regarding entrance into the MBA program after completion of the MSF program, contact the Graduate Business programs Office, 116 Lucas Hall.
+For information regarding entrance into the MBA program after completion of the MSE program, contact the Graduate Business Admissions Office, 109 Lucas Hall.

 After bootcamp (sessions 1 AND 2), if a student has a cumulative GPA below a 3.0, he/she will be placed on academic probation.
 A student then has one quarter to raise the GPA to 3.0.

-The administration will reach out to the faculty midway through the term to acquire a status update on academic performance to ensure students are aware of academic resources and tutoring in an attempt to resolve matters before they can become GPA issues.
+The administration will contact the faculty midway through the term to acquire a status update on academic performance to ensure students are aware of academic resources and tutoring in an attempt to resolve matters before they can affect GPA.

-If a student has a cumulative GPA below a 3.0 at the end of his/her final quarter and all course requirements have been satisfied, no degree will be awarded until the cumulative GPA is a 3.0 or better through completion of additional course work in the SCU graduate business school.
+If a student has a cumulative GPA below a 3.0 at the end of his/her final quarter and all course requirements have been satisfied, no degree will be awarded until the cumulative GPA is a 3.0 or better through completion of additional graduate course work in the Leavey School of Business.